Digital Marketing After 12th Commerce

 3. Social Media Marketing

 Social media marketers plan, create, and manage content across Instagram, LinkedIn, YouTube, and X (formerly Twitter).
 This role blends creativity with strategy, and most agencies hire 12th-pass freshers with strong portfolios.
 Entry salaries range from ₹2–4 LPA.
+For a detailed career path, see our social media marketing career roadmap.

 4. Content Marketing & Copywriting